Product Dogfooding in Software Development: A Quick Guide (+Best Practices)

 Why should companies eat their own dog food?

-If you’ve got a task to complete, say send an email, design a visual, or create an onboarding flow, and your product does exactly that, it makes perfect sense to use it instead of competing tools.
+If you’ve got a task to complete, say send an email, design a visual, or create an onboarding flow, and your product does exactly that, it makes perfect sense to use the product internally instead of competing tools.

 However, there are other reasons why your teams should use the products that they build.